 How To Improve Bad Mood, Lower Stress, And “Save” Your Day

-When we are stressed for having a bad day we produce too much beta waves and too much cortisol, resulting in even more stress.
+When we are stressed after having a bad day, we produce too many beta waves and too much cortisol, resulting in even more stress.

 By employing the techniques I share with you in this post, you will significantly improve your days….whether you struggle with a bad mood, too much stress, disheartening news, headaches, etc.

 1. Change Your Day By Changing Your Attitude

 Remember the time when something happened to you early in the morning that triggered a negative emotional reaction?

 And it quickly stirred a domino effect of “bad” feelings and experiences throughout the whole day?